sunnysideup/silverstripe-move-a-silverstripe-site/README.md

 Silverstripe Website Mover
 ===============================================

-Tool to help you move a site a Silverstripe Website from one site to another
+Tool to help you move a Silverstripe Website from one server to another.

 Developer
 -----------------------------------------------